protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 Although this tutorial is built specifically for Flow, it will build up a general understanding of smart contract and NFTs.
 Therefore, you are expected to have a working JavaScript and [React.js][react] knowledge and a basic familiarity with blockchains, web3, and NFTs.

 You will need to install [Node.js][nodejs] and npm (comes with Node.js), [Flow command line tool][flow-cli], and [Docker compose][docker-compose] to follow this tutorial.

+You can use any code editor of your choice, but I recommend [VSCode][vscode] with [Cadence Language support][vscode-cdc-ext] for smooth sailing experience.

 > **💡 Why React?**
 > React.js was chosen for this tutorial because it is the most widely-used UI library that